python-arch/ED-COMET/README.md

 # BART Finetuning on ATOMIC2020 - Complete Guide

-This guide walks you through finetuning your pretrained BART model (from fairseq) on the ATOMIC2020 dataset using COMET's training methodology.
+This guide walks through finetuning pretrained BART model (from fairseq) on the ATOMIC2020 dataset using COMET's training methodology.

 ## Prerequisites